 The Washington End-of-Life Coalition is a broad-based cross-section of individuals and organizations across the state interested in improving care at the end of life.

-Formed in 1997, the WEOLC provides support for the state POLST program as well as outreach and networking opportunities through our annual membership meeting in the fall.
+Formed in 1997, the WEOLC provides support for the state POLST program as well as outreach and networking opportunities through our annual meeting in the fall.

 is a community where people are empowered to make knowledgeable choices regarding their end of life that are known, respected and honored.